-Component Description (1) Δ Memory card reader Reads optional memory cards that enable you to store, manage, share, or access information.
+Component Description (1) Ω SIM card slot (select products only) Supports a wireless subscriber identity module (SIM) card.
+8 For SIM card installation steps, see Inserting a SIM card (select products only) on page 15 .
+(2) SD Memory card reader Reads optional memory cards that enable you to store, manage, share, or access information.
 To insert a card: Hold the card label-side up, with connectors facing the computer.
 Insert the card into the memory card reader, and then press in on the card until it is firmly seated.
 To remove a card: Press in on the card, and then remove it from the memory card reader.
-(2) Ω Security cable slot Attaches an optional security cable to the computer. - NOTE: The security cable is designed to act as a deterrent, but it may not prevent the computer from being mishandled or stolen.
-(3) ss← USB SuperSpeed ports (2) Connect a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provides high-speed data transfer.
-(4) # AC adapter and battery light White: The AC adapter is connected and the battery is fully charged. , Blinking white: The AC adapter is disconnected and the battery has reached a low battery level.
-Amber: The AC adapter is connected and the battery is charging.
-Off: The battery is not charging.
-(5) Ą Power connector Connects an AC adapter.
+(3) • <- ; USB Type-C port with HP Sleep and Charge Connects a USB device that has a Type-C connector, provides data transfer, and even when the computer is off, charges most products such as a cell phone, camera, activity tracker, or smartwatch. - and - Connects a display device that has a USB Type-C connector, providing DisplayPortTM output.
+NOTE: Cables, adapters, or both (purchased separately) might be required.
+(4) USB port Connects a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provides data transfer.
+(5) наті HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component or a high-speed High-Definition Multimedia Interface (HDMI) device.
+(6) AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
+Blinking white: The AC adapter is disconnected and the battery has reached a low battery level.